google/skia/site/user/api/SkCanvas_Reference.md

 filled 12 point black <a href="#Glyph">Glyphs</a>.

-Layout engines such as <a href="undocumented#Harfbuzz">Harfbuzz</a> typically position each glyph rather than using the font's advance widths.
+Layout engines such as <a href="undocumented#Harfbuzz">Harfbuzz</a> typically position each glyph rather than using the font advance widths.

 ### Parameters